usdaud/algotradinglib.github.io/en/pedia/h/harmonic_mean_in_trading.md

 When dealing with financial instruments that provide different rates of return, the harmonic mean can offer a more balanced view than the arithmetic mean.
 For instance, when averaging rates of return on assets over multiple periods, the harmonic mean accounts for the compounding effect more effectively.

 ### Forex Trading
-In foreign exchange (Forex) trading, traders often deal with currency pairs.
+In [foreign exchange (Forex) trading](../f/foreign_exchange_(forex)_trading.md), traders often deal with currency pairs.
 The harmonic mean can help provide a more balanced average rate in scenarios where exchange rates are extremely volatile.

 ## Calculation Example
 Suppose we have three stocks with P/E ratios of 10, 15, and 25.
 To find the harmonic mean, follow these steps: